LucasDelfino92/morrowindsharp/setup.md

 Morrowind.esm
 Tribunal.esm
 Bloodmoon.esm
-XE Sky Variations.esp
 ```

-> **XE Sky Variations** is an optional mod included in MGE XE that will randomize the sky colour and sunrise/sunset every day.
-It requires high quality sky scattering enabled (more on that later), and MWSE installed.

 > You can hide unnecessary information in Mod Organizer 2 by right clicking on the headers above the installed mods, and unchecking the tabs you don't want to see.
 I suggest unchecking everything but the **Conflicts**, **Flags**, and **Priority** boxes.
 You can also click on the **X** to the bottom right of the **load order** panel, hiding unnecessary background information seen on the pane below.